 Johnston County, NC Pharmaceutical Firms Begin Big Expansions

-Three major pharmaceutical companies that do healthy business in Johnston County are Hospira, Grifols and Novo Nordisk, while companies such as Custom Assemblies, Natvar and Becton, Dickinson and Company all supply or assist the three giants.
+Pharmaceuticl companies play a major role in the economic development of Johnston County, NC.
+Three of the largest pharmaceutical companies are Hospira, Grifols and Novo Nordisk, while companies such as Custom Assemblies, Natvar and Becton, Dickinson and Company all supply or assist the three giants.